 "Last night's program was meant to offer a unifying message about our common commitment to a vigorous and free press while honoring civility, great reporting and scholarship winners, not to divide people," the statement reads.
 "Unfortunately, the entertainer's monologue was not in the spirit of that mission."

 This is not the first time the "mission" of the entertainer has diverged from the mission of the evening, which is, ostensibly, unity.
 The dinner inspires almost routine pearl-clutching from its attendants.
-It's just that this year – the second of the Trump era – the White House Correspondents Association apologized for the pearls clutched.
+It's just that this year – the second of the Trump era – the White House Correspondents Association apologised for the pearls clutched.

 The offensive jokes in question were at the expense of White House press secretary Sarah Huckabee Sanders.
 Wolf compared her to Aunt Lydia (Ann Dowd) of The Handmaid's Tale, a gloomy villain with a taste for — how to put this? — discipline.
 Wolf also joked that Sanders uses the ashes of truth and honesty as eyeshadow.
 Both were roundabout ways of calling Sanders a corrupt liar, a term that comes up with stunning frequency in regards to this administration.